mekkim/innersourcecommons.org-wiki/Is-your-team-ready-for-InnerSource.md

-* Motivated vs Demotivated Teams
+* Motivated vs. Unmotivated Teams
-* Host vs Guest teams
+* Host vs. Guest Teams
 * Contributing and Receiving
 * Team Benefits
 * Quarter to half a year
 * Is the Team Jelled?
-* Do you have people that are TC ready?
+* Do you have people that are Trust Committer (TC) ready?
 * Understanding of the Architecture